Conflux-Chain/conflux-doc/docs/EVM-Space/evm_compatibility.md

   - VM
 ---

 The EVM space implements an Ethereum Virtual Machine (EVM).
-Below are some difference between EVM space and Ethereum:
+Below are some differences between EVM space and Ethereum:

-* The `NUMBER` opcode will return the `epoch number`.
+* The `NUMBER` opcode will return the tree-graph `epoch number`.
 * The `BLOCKHASH` opcode can only take `NUMBER-1` as input.
 (Unlike Ethereum, which takes any integer in `NUMBER-256` to `NUMBER-1` as input)
 * Block generate rate is 1.25s per block (mainnet)
 * Contract max code size is `49152` double as Ethereum